CFC2k22Organisation/SwachBin-Main/README.md

 ## Long description
 For the development of SwachBIN we followed a two pronged approach:
 1. Finding out "The What" by using design thinking based approach and
-2. Finding out "The How" by Technology Level Readiness (a development methodology popularised by NASA).
+2. Finding out "The How" by using Technology Level Readiness (a development methodology popularised by NASA).
 ### Design Thinking in Play:

 At first, we did a value proposition analysis and identified two types of users: